-London Contemporary Music Festival (LCMF), ‘the capital’s most adventurous and ambitious festival of new music’ (The Guardian), is back for its seventh edition in six years.
+London Contemporary Music Festival (LCMF), ‘the capital’s most adventurous and ambitious festival of new music’ (The Guardian), is back for its eighth edition in seven years.

 LCMF was founded in 2013 to provide a home for the promiscuous music lover.
-It is currently run by writer/curator Igor Toronyi-Lalic, composer/conductor Jack Sheen and curator Irene Altaió.
+It is currently run by writer/curator Igor Toronyi-Lalic, composer/conductor Jack Sheen and curators Irene Altaió and Inês Geraldes Cardoso.

-LCMF 2017 was their sixth festival in five years, following critically acclaimed editions in 2013, 2014 and 2015 and the world's first retrospectives of the composers Julius Eastman and Bernard Parmegiani.
+LCMF 2018 was the seventh festival in six years, following critically acclaimed editions in 2013, 2014, 2015 and 2017 and the world's first retrospectives of the composers Julius Eastman and Bernard Parmegiani.

 For press, advertising or sponsorship enquiries, contact: email@example.com